 Certificate Verification DV SSL/TLS Certificates An authorized contact listed with the Domain Name Registrar, a and OV SSL/TLS person with control over the domain name, or through Certificates communication with the applicant using a Reliable Method of Communication, as defined in the Baseline Requirements.
 EV Certificates In accordance with the EV Guidelines.
 Object Signing Certificates (including EV Code Signing Certificates) If a Certificate names an organization, an authoritative source within the organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a Reliable Method of Communication.
+Adobe Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
+The contact information is then used to confirm the authenticity of the certificate request.

-Level 1 Client Certificates - An individual with control over the email address listed in the Personal or Enterprise Certificate or with a person who has technical or administrative (email certificates) issued control over the domain or the email address to be listed in the through the native Certificate.
-DigiCert infrastructure IGTF Certificates Pursuant to the relevant requirements by the accreditation authority.
-Client Certificates Levels 2, 3 Individuals affiliated with the organization who confirm the and 4 applicant's authority to obtain a Certificate indicating the affiliation and who agree to request revocation of the Certificate when that affiliation ends.
+Level 1 Client Certificates - Personal or Enterprise (email certificates) issued through the native DigiCert infrastructure An individual with control over the email address listed in the Certificate or with a person who has technical or administrative control over the domain or the email address to be listed in the Certificate.
+IGTF Certificates Pursuant to the relevant requirements by the accreditation authority.
+Client Certificates Levels 2, 3 and 4